octavio117/MyGame/README.md

 # Mygame
-This is my fist project on github
+This is my first project on github